UnderGrounder96/My-personal-webpage/README.md

 My personal webpage
 -------------------------
 This PHP project is a simple "about me" page.
 It contains some JS games, MySQL viewers response database and a Google Map.
+Fun fact: The entire page is in polish.

 Getting Started
 ------------------